Dhovin/docker-pritunl/README.md

 # Pritunl + Docker + LinuxServer.io = <3

-Updated to support Wiregaurd \
+Updated to support Wireguard \
 Updated to suppose mongodb 4.2

 ## Pull the image